Macpiedev/malloc/README.md

 # Own implementation of malloc
-project created on Operating Systems classes
+Project created on Operating Systems classes.